Hôtel de Boisgelin (Aix-en-Provence)

-The Hôtel de Boisgelin (/fr/) is a listed hôtel particulier in Aix-en-Provence.
+The Hôtel de Boisgelin (/fr/) is a listed hôtel particulier in Aix-en-Provence, France.

 Location

 It is located at number 11 on the rue du Quatre Septembre, on the Place des Quatre Dauphins, in the Quartier Mazarin of Aix-en-Provence.

 History

 It was designed by architects Pierre Pavillon (1612-1670) and Jean-Claude Rambot (1621-1694), and built for Louis Le Blanc de Montespin in 1650.
 In 1697, it was purchased by Pierre-Joseph Laurens-Brue.
 That year, he commissioned architect Laurent Vallon (1652-1724) to design a grand staircase inside.
 It was later inherited by the Boisgelin family.

 It comes with a courtyard and a garden.
 In the garden, there is a fountain under the foliage, thus always in the shade in daytime.

 Heritage significance

 It has been listed as a monument historique since 1964.